midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 6. generate zero-knowledge proof using coin public key or recipient, new coin's type, amount and nonce and randomness
 7. return randomness and the output (coin commitment, value commitment, output ciphertext, zero-knowledge proof, contract address if contract is recipient)

+### Building a transient

+Building a transient can be thought as a process of taking an output, and converting it into a transient.
+Therefore - the output is needed, its randomness, information about the coin - its type, value and nonce, and access to part of wallet state - the coin secret key and the encryption secret key (if output ciphertext needs to be decrypted)
+Steps to follow are very similar as in the case of creating input:
+1. if no coin information is available - extract it by decrypting provided output ciphertext, abort if decryption fails
+2. calculate nullifier
+3. sample input randomness
+4. calculate input value commitment
+5. calculate Merkle proof of the coin - but using an empty tree with the coin commitment only
+6. generate input zero-knowledge proof using coin spending key, coin, randomness and Merkle proof
+7. return input randomness, output randomness and the transient containing both input data (nullifier, input value commitment, input zero-knowledge proof) and output data (coin commitment, output value commitment, ciphertext, output zero-knowledge proof, no contract address)

-### Combining inputs and outputs into an offer
+### Combining inputs, outputs and transients into an offer

 When inputs and outputs are ready, they can be combined into a Zswap offer with following steps:
+1. Find and discard outputs to be replaced by transients, by comparing their coin commitments or value commitments
-1. Calculate imbalances:
+2. Calculate imbalances:
-   1. Group inputs and outputs by token type
+   1. Group inputs and outputs by token type (transients can be skipped, because they are inherently balanced)
    2. For each token type calculate imbalance as a sum of input values minus sum of output values
    3. Discard imbalances equal zero
    4. Return a map, where keys are token types, and values are their imbalances
-2. Calculate binding randomness - iteratively combine randomnesses of inputs and outputs
+3. Calculate binding randomness - iteratively combine randomnesses of inputs, outputs and transients (both input and output randomness for each)
-3. Return binding randomness and the offer (inputs, outputs, imbalances)
+4. Return binding randomness and the offer (inputs, outputs, imbalances)

+### Replacing output with a transient

+Many use-cases involving transients require replacing an existing output with a transient in an offer.
+Such operation requires offer, transient, its input randomness and coin information - type and amount.
+The steps are:
+1. Identify and remove the output to be replaced from output list, one can use output value commitment or coin commitment available in transient as a reference
+2. Add transient to transient list, keeping the list sorted
+3. Update the offer's binding randomness, by combining it with provided transient's input randomness
+4. Update the offer's imbalances by increasing the imbalance for a provided coin's type by provided amount

 ### Creating transaction with the offer